LOOKING FOR LOVE

 Penelope

 Meet Penelope, a sweetheart of a Yorkie mix girl who is 4 years old and weighs in at a healthy 18 pounds.
-She is being fostered in Georgetown, TX.
+She is being fostered in McKinney, TX.
 Only Texas applicants will be considered.

 Initial Bio 5/25/26: Bio 5/25/2026.
 Oh my goodness, I dont know where to start with Penelopes sweet and adorable personality..